holepunchto/pear-docs/guide/making-a-pear-desktop-app.md

 Our app is going to use these modules:

-- [hyperswarm](https://www.npmjs.com/package/hyperswarm).
-One of the main building blocks.
-Find peers that share a "topic".
+- [hyperswarm](https://www.npmjs.com/package/hyperswarm) - Find peers that share a "topic".
+An essential building block.
-- [hypercore-crypto](https://www.npmjs.com/package/hypercore-crypto).
-A set of crypto functions.
+- [hypercore-crypto](https://www.npmjs.com/package/hypercore-crypto) - A set of crypto functions.
-- [b4a](https://www.npmjs.com/package/b4a).
-A set of functions for bridging the gap between the Node.js `Buffer` class and the `Uint8Array` class.
+- [b4a](https://www.npmjs.com/package/b4a) - A set of functions for bridging the gap between the Node.js `Buffer` class and the `Uint8Array` class.

 The dependencies can be installed with the following command: